rocketbot-cl/rocketbot/bin/modules/webpro/docs/Manual_webpro.md

 ## How to use this module
 This module complements the native Web modules and commands that come by default in Rocketbot.
 In order to use the module you must have a browser opened from Rocketbot with the "Open Browser" command.
 After that, you will be able to use the commands.
+In order to use Edge in Internet Explorer mode, the following settings must be made:
+1. Configure the browser based on the following documentation: https://docs.rocketbot.com/?p=169
+2. Download the Internet Explorer driver from the link below: https://github.com/SeleniumHQ/selenium/releases/download/selenium-4.3.0/IEDriverServer_Win32_4.3.0.zip and place it in Rocketbot/drivers/win/ie/x86/
+3. To be able to access the developer tools, IEChooser.exe must be opened.
+To do so, press the Windows key + R and type the following: %systemroot%\system32\f12\IEChooser.exe and then press accept.
+Select the window of your browser, and you will be able to explore the elements of the page.

 ## Description of the commands